10 Reasons Why OKRs Fail

 4. Confusing KPIs with OKRs

 Avoid It: Use KPIs as rearview mirrors to track progress and OKRs as compasses to define and achieve strategic goals.
+Many organizations start with OKR software free trials to understand this distinction better.

 Example: A SaaS company mistakenly set "Achieve $10M in revenue" as an OKR, making it difficult to track actionable progress.